 SMACK LAB banner

-Social Determinants of Health & Aging
+Environmental Determinants of Health & Aging

 As part of the NIH BRAIN Initiative, we are mapping the cellular changes that define the aging brain.
-Using single-cell technologies, we aim to understand cell-type-specific vulnerabilities to neurodegeneration.
+Using single-cell molecular technologies, we aim to understand cell-type-specific vulnerabilities to neurodegeneration.

 • Generating an anatomically resolved, single-cell gene regulatory atlas across the macaque lifespan.